 Lesson #2 – Stagger the Installation Process

-Projects of this size present other challenges in regards to the manufacturing process.
-Ordering 700+ windows in one bulk order can create problems.
+Projects of this size present other challenges in regard to the manufacturing process.
+Ordering 700+ louvre windows in one bulk order can create problems.
 The rush to get all of the product out on time can lead to oversights.
 Plus, the project has to stay on hold until manufacturing ends.

-This staggered processes ensured that every window was delivered on time.
+The staggered processes ensured that every louvre window was delivered on time.

 Staggering the installation process can also help to cut down on the cost of mistakes.
 You can spot issues with the first batch of windows that you can rectify with the following batches.
-Ordering in bulk doesn’t allow for this.
-If there’s a problem, it affects every window in the order, which again leads to delays and added costs.
+Ordering in bulk does not allow for this.
+If there is a problem, it affects every window in the order, which again leads to delays and added costs.

 Lesson #3 – Use Laminated Glass